l7mp/learning-go/99-labs/05-resilience/README.md

 It is completely normal for the `put` to fail; this happens, e.g., when another `splitdim` instance makes a `put` to the same account between our `get` and `put` queries.

 There are two problems with the current code:
-- Currently we cannot ensure the "at the same time" property above: since our key-value store does not support transactions, it is certainly possible that the first `db.setBalance` operation succeeds while the second `db.setBalance` fails, which will leave the account database in an inconsistent state.
+- Currently we cannot ensure the "at the same time" property above: since our key-value store does not support transactions, it is certainly possible that the first `db.setBalance` operation succeeds while the second one fails, which will leave the account database in an inconsistent state.
 The most we can do is to try to avoid such situations as much as we can: see below.
 - Perhaps less obvious, but there is another problem lurking in the code: if `db.SetBalance` fails and this failure persists, then `Transfer` falls into an infinite loop trying to update the key-value store to no avail.

 It is easy to test this: